Aloc08/Universal-Video-Downloader-UVD/README.md

 Users are responsible for complying with the terms of service and copyright laws of the websites they download content from.
 **The author assumes no liability for misuse**.

-UVD makes use of third-party software, including **yt-dlp** and **FFmpeg**, which are subject to their respective licenses and trademarks rights.
+UVD makes use of third-party software, including **yt-dlp**, **FFmpeg** and **Deno**, which are subject to their respective licenses and trademarks rights.

-All product names, trademarks, and registered trademarks are property of their respective owners and are used for identification purposes only.
+All product names, logos, trademarks, and registered trademarks are property of their respective owners and are used for identification purposes only.

 **This project is not affiliated, associated, authorized, endorsed by, or in any way officially connected to any other software or platform**.